Homemade English Muffins

 Sarah Fowler had me at skillet.
 In life, you need few things.
 Everyone has their list.
 Mine includes a bedroll and a skillet.
 Entire meals can be cooked in a single skillet.
 And the best part?
 You don’t really have to wash a skillet.
 You just wipe it out, stick it back on the stove, and move on with your day!
 It is God’s antidote to dirty dishes.

-When I saw this recipe for homemade English Muffins, I was intrigued.
+When I saw Sarah’s recipe for homemade English Muffins, I was intrigued.
 When I saw it required little more than your hands and a skillet, I was sold.
 And so I channeled Thomas and gave them a try.
 They are a fun breakfast treat and not nearly as daunting as they may sound.

 I also liked how simple the ingredients are—all things people often have sitting in their kitchen ready to go.